 1. Prepare for a short presentation and critique of the printmaking assignment.
 Bring all process drawings, printing plates, and final prints.
 We will need to see all of the etching prints you created (both good and bad) to review the changes and improvements.
 Be prepared to discuss your making process and concepts for your myth and legend images.
 Make sure you are familiar with the titles and stories you chose to interpret.

 Study the INTAGLIO TERMS, MATERIALS AND PRINTING TECHNIQUES on the Vocabulary page (LINK)

-2. Prepare for your final project.
-Visit the MoMA to see the “The Long Run” exhibition, 53rd and 6th – Hours 10:30-5:30 every day.
+2. Prepare for your final project (20% of your grade.)
+Visit the MoMA to see the “The Long Run” exhibition by Weds. of this week, 4/24.
+Location-53rd and 6th – Hours 10:30-5:30 every day.
 Admission is free for Parsons students.
 Bring your ID.
 Bring your ticket to class as proof of your visit.

 While at the museum, take notes, photos and make sketches in your sketchbook to prepare your research.

 3. Fill out the proposal form (linked here) Print out two typed copies to share in class.

 4. Decide on one process/medium (laser cut, stickers, clay, drypoint) you experienced during the semester in our course.
 We will have access to a printing press during class.
 (I can meet with you at a scheduled time to use the printing press between classes.)
 You can work in the ceramics lab and graphics lab without appointments.
 If you choose to laser cut, you need to schedule an appointment.